kThisIsCvpv/rl-help/README.md

-# Runelite Plugin Compilation (Developer Mode)
+# RuneLite Plugin Compilation (for Noobs)
-Guide made by Yuri-chan
+This guide was made by Yuri-chan.
+A more advanced guide can be found on the [official RuneLite page](https://github.com/runelite/runelite/wiki/Building-with-IntelliJ-IDEA).

 ## Required Software List:
 ### Java JDK 8 or higher